Is your website ADA-compliant?

 The only way to get compliant is to have someone review your site, which might result in the need to revamp your whole website.
 However, you don’t need to sign up for spammy email lists just to make that happen.

 Start contacting local web development firms and tell them you’re looking for someone who can advise you on making your site fully accessible to people with disabilities.
-Get your site audited by a real company and not an online forms.
+Get your site audited by a real company and not an online forum.

 Getting an audit will probably involve using some automated software, and that’s okay.
 The point is to work with a reputable company you know you can trust.